 I have paid for 15 goats -- 13 females and 2 unfixed males for a mission in Rwanda, Africa.
 I know that at first, the females can be "exclusively bred" to one of the studs, and their "daughters" could then be "exclusively bred" to the second stud.
 But do you have a rule of thumb, that doesn't involve complex formulas, for when new studs would have to be added to the gene pool, to avoid problems with "inbreeding"?
 The extreme way to avoid inbreeding, I assume, would be to add a new stud for each successive generation out from the original parents.
 But is there a less costly way for the mission, while at the same time not too complicated to calculate, to keep it under control?
 Or should I just realize, that from the other side of the globe, the only thing I can really do to help, is transfer money for them to buy a new pair of studs periodically?
 I won't be able to keep track of how many generations have been born, so roughly how many years from now?
 I have included a picture of some of the goats (and their new owners) so you may be able to estimate their breed and the length of an average generation.
 Any suggestions you can provide would be appreciated.

-Arapahoe County Colorado goats Posted about 1 month ago
+Arapahoe County Colorado goats Posted 6 months ago

 hi, i seen your site and looked at lots of pictures but i'm still not certain what kind if goat i have, his name is bam bam and i have had him for many years and was just curious cause every one around here said they never seen a goat with horns like his. i didn't even know what to feed him so i feed him grass and hay grass in the winter and every evening he gets some alfalfa cubes and a little sweet feed not to mention sometimes a treat like carrots, apples and he seems to like the pizza crust too lol, same thing i feed the wild mustang horse i have and both of them stay healthy and never need a vet. i know your probably busy, but if you can respond it would help. thank you for any help you can give me. > >Pan /|\